Snohomish County sheriff says he won’t enforce Inslee’s stay-home order

 Snohomish County Sheriff Adam Fortney said he believes Gov. Jay Inslee’s stay-home order is unconstitutional and he won’t enforce it.

-In a post on his Facebook page Tuesday night, Fortney wrote, “I believe that preventing business owners to operate their businesses and provide for their families intrudes on our right to life, liberty and the pursuit of happiness.
+In a post on his Facebook page Tuesday night, Fortney said he was worried about the economy and residents’ ability to make a living.

+He also wrote, “I believe that preventing business owners to operate their businesses and provide for their families intrudes on our right to life, liberty and the pursuit of happiness.
 As your elected Sheriff I will always put your constitutional rights above politics or popular opinion.”

-Fortney also wrote that he is worried about the economy and residents’ ability to make a living.
+The phrase “life, liberty and the pursuit of happiness” are in the Declaration of Independence, according to the National Archives, and not the Constitution.

 The post, Fortney wrote, was prompted by a Tuesday evening news conference in which Inslee laid out a road map for reopening Washington’s economy that could soon allow the return of some elective surgeries, outdoor recreation and construction projects.
 The governor stressed that the timing of that reopening will depend on the state’s progress on key public-health indicators.